 - Avoid badmouthing your spouse or discussing details of the divorce.

 - Posts including large purchases should be avoided.

 - If you are not sure if something is appropriate to post, do not post it.

 Assets and Unreported Income

 When you go through a divorce, both you and your spouse are required to report all of your assets, including your income.
 If your social media posts or comments you make on other posts lead your spouse’s legal team to believe you have more assets than you disclosed, it can lead to disputes.
 There are many things to consider when navigating a divorce.
 A Bucks County family attorney can advise you on best practices.

 Do you have questions about social media and divorce?
 The family law attorneys at Kardos, Rickles & Hand can help.
 Our dedicated legal team understands the finer points of family law.
 There are opportunities to create the life you want.
-Schedule your free consultation today, call 215-968-6602.
+Schedule your consultation today, call 215-968-6602.